My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

 My cousin, our neighbor friend, and I often walked into the cool green lush forest glade.
 We felt instant relief from the sun’s burning heat.
 We leisurely sauntered into the cool woody darkness hoping the sun’s fiery incandescence would be cooled.
 Heat still hung on, although greenery stifled the sun.
 This afforded some respite.

 As we strolled through the woody glade, the older two girls chattered about what game they would play, after they got cool enough.
-My thoughts centered on the delightful calm serenity I experienced here.
+My thoughts centered on the delightful calm serenity I would experience here.

 My two tomboy companions were merely incidental to me.
-I paid no attention as they ran off, one chasing the other.
+I paid little attention as they ran off, chasing each other.
 I knew we would reunite eventually.
-My pleasure came in reaching the meadow alone.
+My pleasure came from reaching the meadow alone.

 The grass, cropped closer by distant grazing cows, held a pleasant fragrance.
-The cows seemed contented, and added to the blissful tranquility of that bucolic July afternoon.
+The cows seemed contented.
+Their presence added to the blissful tranquility of that bucolic July afternoon.

 Clouds shaped like;

-Judith Norris, Tampa Freelance Writer, writes Education, Healthcare, and eclectic pieces for website https://www.judithnorris.com.
-Subscribe for FREE thirty minutes writing consultation.
-Judith now enjoys living in Florida with her husband and two furry felines.
+Judith Norris, Florida Freelance Writer, writes eclectic pieces Self-Improvement, Education, and Health, on her website https://www.judithnorris.com.
+Subscribe for a FREE thirty minutes writing consultation.
+Judith, her husband, and two furry felines live in Florida.